-Free Parking is available on surrounding streets in both locations and for up to two hours in the nearby Royal Randwick Shopping Centre and Pacific Square Shopping Centre as shown on the location maps.
+Free Parking is available on surrounding streets and for up to two hours in the nearby Royal Randwick Shopping Centre as shown on the location map.

 If you have a referral from a Doctor, that should include a telephone number for directly contacting the therapist to schedule an initial appointment.
 If not, visit the therapists page on this website.
 Browse the profiles or use the ‘Find the Right Therapist for You’ tool to search for therapists via their specialization and choose from the search results.
 Once you have selected a therapist, simply call the number provided next to their name.

 No. Randwick Psychology Centre is two sets of professional consulting rooms provided for a range of independent therapists in private practice.
 There is no central reception and clients deal directly with their therapist or the therapists own reception service.
 As a result, each therapist sets their own schedule of fees, cancellation policies and so on.
 The information below is general only and your therapist will provide further details as required.